Sue9104/web-manual/getting-started/workflow.md

 <span id='review'></span>

-Reviewer check the translations and decide whether to let they pass or fail.
+Reviewer check the translations and decide whether to let it pass or fail.

 ![](/assets/step3_review.png)